oscoreio/ai-workflows/README.md

 Automatically labels new issues using AI analysis.
 The workflow:
 - Retrieves issue content and available repository labels
-- Uses LangChain CLI to determine appropriate labels
+- Uses AI CLI to determine appropriate labels
 - Applies the suggested labels without manual intervention

 Create `.github/workflows/auto-labeling.yml` with the following content: